site2site/site2site.github.io/research/think-tank-history.md

 ### Our course, Site to Site, has decided to work as an office.

 >	"Architecture is a collaborative art, perhaps the most collaborative of all.
 No architect is ever alone.
 No studio is ever isolated."
-	- Mark Wigley, "The Open-Sourced Architect"
+	__-Mark Wigley, "The Open-Sourced Architect"__

 ### We are using the most widely used platform for open source, Github, to structure collaboration within the class and with others outside.